 If I draw on my own experience and observation, this is when you’ve educated the customer enough for them to engage you in a strong dialogue.

 They have questions.
 You have to handle objections.
 Their heads are spinning with possibilities.

 The conversation has shifted from a presentation, to a robust dialogue between two people working through some tangible issues and logistics that need to be addressed.

 Sales Demo Act IV: The Wrap Up

-At the end of successful sales demos, “pricing,” as a topic of discussion, is brought up between the 38 and 46 minute mark of the call on average.
+At the end of successful sales demonstrations, “pricing,” as a topic of discussion, is brought up between the 38 and 46 minute mark of the call on average.

 Unsuccessful demos have no clear time window as to when pricing is consistently discussed.

 Unsuccessful demos also spend 8% more time “talking price” than successful demos.